vitiral/fiction-civboot/toll/comms1.md

 could build a HAM radio, nobody is going to step foot outside for it to get a signal.

 So like I said, completely impossible.
-I'm going to finish making this cool cyborg pig with a rocket launcher and then do some software testing for the next four or so hours.
+Instead, I'm going to finish making this cool cyborg pig with a rocket launcher and then do some "software testing", aka play vide games, for the next four or so hours.

 [Next segment](./comms2.md)